ancfoster/CLI-Who-Wants-To-Be-A-Millionaire/README.md

 - Code snippet from StackOverflow user [Alex Hawking](https://stackoverflow.com/users/9868018/alex-hawking) that is used to clear the terminal

-- Code snippet from StackOverflow user [Antony](https://stackoverflow.com/users/1030576/anthony) that makes use of 'time.sleep()' to [improve CPU performance](https://stackoverflow.com/questions/13293269/how-would-i-stop-a-while-loop-after-n-amount-of-time) when using 'time.time()' in a loop.
+- Code snippet from StackOverflow user [Antony](https://stackoverflow.com/users/1030576/anthony) that makes use of `time.sleep()` to [improve CPU performance](https://stackoverflow.com/questions/13293269/how-would-i-stop-a-while-loop-after-n-amount-of-time) when using `time.time()` in a loop.
 - How to use a wildcard in Python match-case from StackOverflow user [Tomerikoo](https://stackoverflow.com/users/6045800/tomerikoo)

 ### Acknowledgements
- would like to thank my Code Institute mentor Tim Nelson for providing invaluable guidance during the development of this project.
+I would like to thank my Code Institute mentor Tim Nelson for providing invaluable guidance during the development of this project.
 I also wish to thank my wife Alice for helping me by testing the game.